splynx/docs/files/en/customer_management/search/search.md

 * **Service** - the options are: Internet, Voice, Custom.

-To get a more customizable search, you can click on `My Profile Menu → Customer` search fields and select different fields.
+For a more customizable search, you can click on `My Profile Menu → Customer` search fields and select different fields.

 ![Customer search fields](customer_search_fields.png)

-To search a voucher click on `Customers → Menu → Vouchers →  Search`.
+To search for a voucher click on `Customers → Menu → Vouchers →  Search`.
 It is possible to do a search in the Prepaid vouchers database with the search option as shown below.

 ![Card search](card_search.png)

-The different parameters that are available for searching vouchers are listed below:
+These are the different parameters that are available for searching for vouchers:

 * **ID** - ID of the voucher
 * **Serie** - the Series the voucher belongs to